nancyqn-thompsong9/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when it's necessary, after profiling and identifying real bottlenecks.
 Remember that simplicity and clarity enhance robustness and evolvability."

 This quote emphasizes the importance of not getting bogged down in micro-optimizations early in the development process, which can often complicate the codebase without tangible benefits.
 Instead, invest time in good design, structure, and algorithms initially, ensuring your code does what it's supposed to do correctly.
 Then, if performance issues arise, use data-driven techniques to pinpoint where improvements are genuinely needed.

+# 2024-03-05
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first and optimize only when necessary, based on data-driven insights.
+Remember that simplicity, readability, and robustness are often more crucial than micro-optimizations without measurable impact."

+This quote emphasizes that over-concern with efficiency early in development can lead to complex, hard-to-maintain code.
+Instead, programmers should aim for a good balance between performance and code quality, ensuring optimizations are targeted and justified by actual performance metrics.